-We've tested over 710 pairs of headphones, and below are our recommendations for the best ones to purchase in 2018.
-If you have a bit more of a flexible budget, see our complete recommendations for the best noise cancelling headphones, the best noise cancelling headphones under $200, and the best noise cancelling earbuds.
+We've tested over 710 pairs of headphones, and below are our recommendations for the best ANC headphones under $100 to purchase.
+If you have a bit more of a flexible budget, see our picks for the best noise cancelling headphones, the best noise cancelling headphones under $200, and the best noise cancelling earbuds.

 The best noise cancelling headphones under $100 that we've tested are the Anker Soundcore Life Q30 Wireless.
 These comfortable over-ears are the creme de la creme of this price range, thanks to their outstanding ANC system that has three modes designed with different kinds of sound in mind, like traffic or voices.
 With the ANC on, their battery lasts over 44 hours continuously, and they have an auto-off timer to help conserve battery life if you forget to turn them off.
 They also come with a good hard carrying case to protect the headphones when you're on the go.
 Unfortunately, some users have reported that their units' headbands cracked or broke over time, so they may not be the most durable headphones.

 Out of the box, they have an excited sound profile with intense thump and boom, which is great for genres like rock and pop.
 If you prefer a different sound, you can customize their sound to suit your tastes by using their app's graphic EQ and presets.
 These headphones also support multi-device pairing so that you can stay connected to two devices at a time.
 They leak audio at high volumes, so if you like to crank up the volume to your favorite tunes, you may annoy others around you.